sierratrading/sierratrading/README.md

 - Use Service Worker and ElasticCache to enhance user experience with PWA strategies
 - Deployment strategies on AZURE, AWS, GCP and multi-Cloud Environment
 - Automation through Paas, EC2, S3, ElasticBeanStalk, Terraform, Amplify, CloudFormation, SAM.
-- Build CICD with terraform and Jenkins
+- Build CICD with terraform, Ansible
 - Rust Projects, concurrency programming, memory safety
 - Collaborate on Projects and CICD Cloud migrations on AWS, GCP, IBM, Alibaba Cloud and other Cloud venders